sophia2798/burger_logger/README.md

     localhost:8080

 ## Questions
-If you have any questions, please feel free to reach out via email at sdf.
+If you have any questions, please feel free to reach out via email at sophia2798@gmail.com.
 Any further information can be found on my [GitHub Profile](https://github.com/sophia2798) or my [LinkedIn Profile](https://linkedin.com/in/sophia2798).